Last week, Cequent management made public a preliminary decision to move the work to Mexico, with a final decision to be made on November 19th.

 oming hot on the heels of speculation that some Jeep production may be moved to China comes a bombshell from a Bloomberg report.
 Fiat is now considering moving Chrysler and Jeep production to Italy.

 According to the piece, “To counter the severe slump in European sales, (Fiat CEO Sergio) Marchionne is considering building Chrysler models in Italy, including Jeeps, for export to North America.
 The Italian government is evaluating tax rebates on export goods to help Fiat.
-Marchionne may announce details of his as soon as Oct.
+Marchionne may announce details of his plan as soon as Oct.
 30, the people said.”

 So, let’s be real clear here, we are talking about vehicles that will be built in Italy and exported to America.
 The evidence is clear that Fiat is looking at ways to move production of vehicles from the US to elsewhere, whether it be China or Italy, costing American jobs.
 This is becoming indisputable, despite outcries from certain parties to the contrary.

-The misery of superstorm Sandy’s devastation grew on Tuesday as millions along the US East Coast faced life without power or mass transit for days, and huge swaths of City remained eerily quiet.
+The misery of superstorm Sandy’s devastation grew on Tuesday as millions along the US East Coast faced life without power or mass transit for days, and huge swaths of New York City remained eerily quiet.
 The US death toll climbed to 39, many of the victims killed by falling trees, and rescue work continued.

 The way Victor Whitlock sees it, he’s the last holdout against an unconstitutional bureaucratic grab for still more money, land and control.